-If you are shopping for jobs right now, you may be frustrated to find that many companies are not offering any exceptional incentives to make the switch to their program.
-This trend should improve as companies realize that they are losing their best hires to competitors with more on offer.
-As a recruiter, you will have to face the fact that it will be hard to hire people and convince them to stick around if you don't have the right benefits on offer.
+As a recruiter, you will have to face the fact that it will be hard to hire people and convince them to stick around if you don't have the right benefits to offer.

 3. Remote Healthcare Roles on the Rise

-As a recruiter, you will have to familiarize yourself with this new space, and as a doctor or medical professional looking to make the change from office work to remote work, there will be many new jobs out there for you to take.
+As a recruiter, you will have to familiarize yourself with this new space and the many new jobs out there to hire for.
 Change can be good, and this sector will evolve into a major part of the hiring picture for the life sciences industry.

 4. Research and Development is on the rise

 While this segment of the life sciences industry has always been sizeable, it should grow even more over the next few years.
 Covid-19 research has created a new demand for R&D specialists that has yet to be filled.
 As a result, there will continue to be many more of these positions available than people to take them for some time.